In partnership with

 But day by day, especially after Elon Musk acquired it, X got better.

-It’s a creator-first platform, and you can make business on X. But the newsletter growth is always good on this platform.
+It’s a creator-first platform, and you can make a business on X. But the newsletter growth is always good on this platform.

 Specifically, people like Matt McGarry, Sahil Bloom, and the car dealership guy are doing wonders.